-How Much Rain is There and How Long Does it Last? – Fortunately, Thailand isn’t like England, where I grew up and where there’s nothing but a fine drizzle for weeks.
-In Thailand on most days during rainy season, the heavens will open and it will torrentially rain, anywhere from 15 minutes to two hours.
+How Much Rain is There and How Long Does it Last? – Fortunately, Thailand isn’t like England, where I grew up and where there is nothing but a fine drizzle for weeks.
+In Thailand on most days during rainy season, the heavens will open and it will torrentially rain, but only anywhere from 15 minutes to two hours.

 But….a few minutes later, the rain will stop, the sun comes out and the rain dries up.
 In many areas of Thailand, but particularly in Bangkok, what only an hour ago was a one foot flood will magically disappear to a few damp spots on the sidewalk.
-It’s amazing how fast it happens.

 Tips on How to Survive Thailand’s Rainy Season:

 You can walk on wet and dirty streets in rubber flip flops, and just wash your feet when you get home.
-Plus, you’re not staggering around in heels on slippery wet streets (for the women and, of course some Thai ladyboys), risking breaking your ankle by falling down holes (and no, Thailand’s streets are not paved well).
+Plus, you are not staggering around in heels on slippery wet streets (for the women and, of course some Thai ladyboys), risking breaking your ankle by falling down holes (and no, Thailand’s streets are not paved well).

 Carry an Umbrella – Obvious but, for many westerners, not so much.
 When a Thai says “carry an umbrella”, they mean carry an umbrella every time you leave your house for every minute of rainy season.
-That means, for six months of the year, a lightweight fold-up umbrella is in my purse whenever I walk outside my front door and, for six months of the year, I use it on 75% of the days.
+That means, for six months of the year, a lightweight fold-up umbrella is in my purse whenever I walk outside my front door and, for six months of the year, I use it on 50% of the days.

 Discover Thailand’s Shopping Malls – One of the godsends of rainy season in Thailand is shopping malls.
 All over the country, even in small towns, shopping malls make rainy season more bearable.

-In Bangkok of course, where there are more than 150 shopping malls with more opening every year, you’re never far away from one.
+In Bangkok of course, where there are more than 150 shopping malls with more opening every year, you are never far away from one.
 So, when it rains, run into the nearest mall, along with most of the rest of Bangkok and enjoy an hour of window shopping, taking photos, eating lunch, having a cup of coffee – anything to keep you dry inside and out of the foot deep flood right outside the front door.